xuantiep/xdeb-org/content/post/server-firewall-with-nftables.md

 After understanding how nftables works I like it better than iptables.
 Cleaner rules, support for ipv6 natively and the performance is reported to be improved as well.
 The last bit I will likely not notice much since my servers all have relative low traffic.

 (See my iptables set up in [My first 2 minutes on a server - letting Ansible do the work](/post/2016/06/23/my-first-2-minutes-on-a-server-letting-ansible-do-the-work/))

+## Important things I learnt

+1. You can name tables, chains etc whatever you like and you can have multiple sets of them.
+Specific settings on them control what they do and in what order they are run.
+2. Whenever you have a need to specify a group of IP addresses, ports, interfaces and what not, use sets.
+They make rules non repetitive, easy to read and write and allow the system to optimise performance.
+3. Rules with "limit" need to be put before rules accepting "established" connections.

 ## My nftable config script